mydevpeeps/marlin-configurator/README.md

 https://github.com/MarlinFirmware/Configurations

 ## Examples
-There is an example.json included in this repo.
+There is an example.json included in this repo under the user directory.
 Eventually we will write a parser to automatically traverse the Marlin Configurations Repo and kick out a series of example json files that are identical to the stock examples from Marlin.
 From there you can add/remove as you see fit.
+The directory structure will mimick that of the Marlin Configurations repo(s).

 ## Pre-tested Configurations for Marlin Firmware
-The _intent_ is to have the user community contribute their .json files to the repo.
-The directory structure will mimick that of the Marlin Configurations repo.
+The user community can contribute their .json files to the repo under the contrib folder.

 ## Command-Line Parameters
 - `--git-reset` _Performs **git reset --hard** before running.
 Default is false._